jer8/ui-experiments/README.md

 # ui-experiments

-Practice pages in front end development and design.
+My experiments in design and responsive frontend development.

-#### *Click each folder to see the designs, app screenshots and code!* 😉
+#### *Click on each folder to see the designs, app screenshots and code!* 😉